Right now, would you say that you have more than enough, enough, or not enough?

 So much of the day-to-day decisions you make as a female entrepreneur are subconsciously made based on your mindset.

 Your mindset is usually shaped by your upbringing, current financial situation, or what you learned from your parents or other authorities.

 Most of us grow up with a decision-making mindset that is rooted in scarcity rather than abundance.
 A scarcity mindset tells us that there isn’t enough for everyone.

 This can cause some people to hold tightly to their resources because they don’t think it will ever come back, or discard it unwisely because they know they won’t have it in their possession for long anyway.
 Neither of these habits is healthy when we make business decisions.

-Here are some signs that you may have a scarcity mindset:
+7 signs that you may have a scarcity mindset

-Here are a few reasons why you’ll want to make a change to your scarcity mindset as a female entrepreneur for better online business growth.
-It’ll help you leap out of the feast or famine cycle for good!
+Here are a few reasons why you’ll want to make a change to your scarcity mindset as a female entrepreneur for increased online business growth.
+It’ll help you leave the feast or famine cycle for good!

 Mistake 1: Saying “yes” to the wrong clients

-If you don’t feel like other work opportunities are around the corner, you will find yourself saying yes to any project that comes your way.
-This isn’t a great way to build your business because you’ll work with clients who aren’t the right fit for your business.
+If you don’t feel like other work opportunities are around the corner, you will find yourself saying ‘yes’ to any project that comes your way.
+This isn’t a great way to build your business because you’ll work with clients who aren’t the right fit for you.